butterfill/docpad-deck.js-slides-skeleton/README.md

 How Do I Put My Slideshow Online?
 =================================

-Because your slideshow is entirely static documents (html plus css and javascript), you can use any web server at all.
+Because your slideshow is entirely static documents (html plus css and javascript), you can use any web server you like.

-Run `docpad generate --env static` and then upload the files in the `out` directory onto your web server using whatever method you would normally use to upload a directory of static files.
+Run `docpad generate --env static` and then upload the files in the `out` directory onto your web server; you can use whatever method you would normally use to upload a directory of static files.

 Note: If you are uploading to a subfolder, be sure to modify `url` immediately under `absolutepath` in the file `docpad.coffee`.